pilambdaepsilon/3sphere/README.md

      1. clone the git repo with the command: `git clone git@github.com:pilambdaepsilon/3sphere`
      2. move into the git repo with the command: `cd 3sphere`
      3. option1: if `make` is available on your system, use the Makefile with the command: `make`
-     4. option2:directly compile the code with the command: `g++ foo.cc -o 3sphere`
+     4. option2:directly compile the code with the command: `g++ src/foo.cc -o 3sphere`

 ### Usage:
 3sphere can be used in two main ways: